themouette/fossil-core/doc/getting-started.md

 title: Getting started with Fossil
 ---

-Through this tutorial, I'll show you how to build a simple todo application with Fossil.
+Through this tutorial, you will learn you how to build a simple todo application with Fossil.
 Check out the [result](http://themouette.github.io/fossil-core/samples/todo/).